Version2beta/version2beta/src/articles/mob_programming.md

 ### Intern retrospectives

 The retrospectives I run tend to be very informational.
 Also, I like quoting people, or at least paraphrasing them and making sure they approve of my wording.
-The intern team (four interns, a junior and an intermediate developer) ran their own retrospectives without interference from me.
+The intern team (four interns, a junior, and an intermediate developer) ran their own retrospectives without interference from me.
 I love how practical they are.

 > *What didn't go well?*
 >